 In July we invited agency members to come to our events for free increasing the presence of the buy-side at our year round events.

 At our annual Engage conference we hosted our highest ever rated session produced in collaboration with our publisher members.
 We gave spoof editor “Ken Fawes” the stage to shine a spotlight on the topic of “fake news”.
-David Walsh, Chief Sports Writer at The Sunday Times bust the myth live on stage going on to give an impassioned speech about the value of quality news and encouraging the audience to “Support Journalism.
+David Walsh, Chief Sports Writer at The Sunday Times busted the myth live on stage going on to give an impassioned speech about the value of quality news and encouraging the audience to “Support Journalism".

 Figures released in April revealed that UK digital adspend grew 16.4% in 2015 to over £8.6bn, with the average home now owning 8.3 internet devices.